-Managing Director of PwC Strategy& since July 2016.
-Senior Executive Advisor of Booz & Company from December 2011 to July 2016.
+Senior Vice President, Enterprise Strategy of Aetna since July 2017.
+Managing Director of PwC Strategy& from 2015 to 2017.
+Senior Executive Advisor of Booz & Company from 2011 to 2015.
 Company Group Chairman of Johnson & Johnson from 2007 to September 2011.
+Global President

-Global President Consumer Healthcare Division of Pfizer from 2003 to 2006.
+Consumer Healthcare Division of Pfizer from 2003 to 2006.
 North American President Consumer Healthcare Division of Pfizer from 2000-2002.
-Regional President,

-Australia and New Zealand of Warner-Lambert Company from 1999 to 2000.
-General Manager European Business Process Improvement of Warner Lambert Company from 1996 to 1998.
+Regional President, Australia and New Zealand of Warner-Lambert Company from 1999 to 2000.
+General Manager European Business Process Improvement of Warner-Lambert Company from 1996 to 1998.
 Marketing Assistant, Assistant Product Manager of General Mills from 1984 to 1986.
-Member of the Capsugel Scientific and Business Advisory Board as of May 2012.
-Director of Minerals Technologies Inc. since 2012.
-Member of the Audit Committee and the Corporate Governance and Nominating Committee of Minerals Technologies Inc.
+Member of the Capsugel Scientific and Business Advisory Board from May 2012 to July 2017.